Younium Blog

 Image via Userpilot

-Revenue churn calculates how much revenue is lost to subscription terminations and downgrades.
+Revenue churn measures how much revenue is lost due to subscription cancellations and downgrades.

 4. Average Revenue Per Account (ARPA)

-This is one of the subscription business metrics that monitor each user account’s monetary contribution to your business.
+This is one of the subscription business metrics that monitors the average monetary contribution of each account to your business.

 It’s a more specific way of analyzing revenue compared to the monthly recurring revenue, especially for tiered subscriptions.

-This is because you can analyze ARPA based on every package for more specific numbers.
+This is because you can analyze ARPA by plan or package, which provides more granular insights.

 When calculating ARPA, you take your total monthly recurring revenue and divide it by your total number of subscribers.
-This includes your freemium subscribers if any.
+This may include freemium subscribers, depending on how your business defines ARPA.

-ARPA helps determine how much of your subscriptions come from expensive packages versus cheaper ones.
+ARPA helps determine how much of your revenue comes from higher-priced packages versus lower-priced ones.

-For instance, an upward movement in your ARPA may indicate an increase in your premium subscriptions.
+For instance, an upward trend in ARPA may indicate an increase in your premium subscriptions.

-Similarly, a downward trend may indicate the opposite or even an increase in cheaper subscriptions.
+Similarly, a downward trend may indicate an increase in lower-tier plans or downgrades.

-This metric also helps determine if the revenue generated by your paid subscriptions can sustain your free plans, if any, to lead to sustainable growth.
+This metric also helps determine whether the revenue generated by paid subscriptions can sustainably support free plans, if any, to contribute to long-term growth.

-Or if your free plans turn into enough paid subscriptions to make them sustainable.
-ARPA is a suitable metric for tiered subscriptions like the one shown below:
+It can also show whether free plans are converting into enough paid subscriptions to remain viable.
+ARPA is particularly useful for tiered subscription models like the one shown below:

 Image via Zendesk

-ARPU is typically a metric most commonly used by B2C companies as the user is the buyer.
-In the B2B world we mainly speak about ARPA which is the average revenue per account which is the same principle but assumes the buyer is a company.
+ARPU is a metric most commonly used by B2C companies, where the user is the buyer.
+In the B2B world, businesses typically use ARPA (average revenue per account), which follows the same principle but assumes the buyer is an organization rather than an individual.

 5. Customer Acquisition Cost (CAC)

-Although not an exclusive subscription business metric, CAC indicates how well you budget your resources.
+Although not an exclusive subscription business metric, CAC indicates how efficiently you budget your resources.

-Your customer acquisition cost should be as low as possible.
-It should ideally be much lower than your customer’s lifetime value.
+Your customer acquisition cost should be as low as possible and ideally significantly lower than your customer’s lifetime value.
 Acquiring new customers should be profitable.

-To get your CAC, you need to take the total sales and marketing costs directed towards customer acquisition.
-You then divide this value by the total number of new customers for a period.
+To calculate CAC, you take the total sales and marketing costs directed toward customer acquisition and divide that by the total number of new customers acquired during a given period.

-When analyzing your customer acquisition costs, you need to do it through specific marketing channels.
+When analyzing customer acquisition cost, it’s important to break it down by individual marketing channels.

-For instance, separate email marketing costs from costs directed towards social media marketing.
-Similarly, separate the clients you acquire through each channel when calculating your CAC.
+For instance, separate email marketing costs from social media marketing costs.
+Similarly, track the customers acquired through each channel when calculating CAC.

-CAC also helps determine the effectiveness of each method of marketing you use.
-It helps manage sales and marketing efforts better.
+CAC also helps determine the effectiveness of each method of marketing you use. allowing you to manage sales and marketing efforts more effectively.

 You should always strive to keep your marketing costs at a minimum.
 How do you do that?